SujayYadalam94/tiering_solutions/README.md

 ...
 ```

-### Preparing benchmarks
-We used open-sourced benchmarks except SPECCPU2017.

-We provided links to each benchmark source in memtis-userspace/bench\_dir/README.md

-### Running benchmarks
+### Using the run script to run workloads
 It is necessary to create/update a simple script for each benchmark.
+The `memtis-userspace/bench\_cmds` directory contains the scripts for some workloads.
 If you want to execute *XSBench*, for instance, you have to create memtis-userspace/bench\_cmds/XSBench.sh.

-This is a sample.
+Here is a sample:
 ```
 # memtis-userspace/bench_cmds/XSBench.sh